Lake Quinsigamond

 Lake Quinsigamond (also Long Pond) is a body of water situated between the city of Worcester and the town of Shrewsbury in Worcester County, Massachusetts, United States.
 It is 4 mi long, between 50 and 85 ft deep, and has a surface area of approximately 772 acre.
-Lake Quinsigamond hosts 8 islands with the majority owned by private citizens.
+Lake Quinsigamond hosts eight islands, most of which are privately owned.
 Two islands are connected to land via bridge.
-The largest island, Drake Island, is still state owned.
+The largest island, Drake Island, is state-owned.
 Water from the lake empties into the Quinsigamond River in the Blackstone Valley.